merklejerk/solpp/README.md

 ### Macros
 Macros are similar to symbols except that they take some arguments, like a function.
-They can be defined externally in a (javascript) definitions file or from within your code with the `#macro` directive.
+They can be defined externally in a (javascript) definitions file or from within your code also with the `#def` directive.

 [Expanding](#expansion) a macro will perform a substitution of the arguments across its contents.
 [Evaluating](#evaluation) a macro will evaluate its